jon-jacky/Piety/editors/edo.md

 **edo.py** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, provided by the *[wyshka](../shells/wyshka.py)* module in the *shells* directory.
-It also supports a new command *x* for executing scripts with optional echo and delay, supported by the *[samysh](../shells/samysh.py)* module in the *shells* directory.
+It also supports a new command *X* for executing scripts with optional echo and delay, supported by the *[samysh](../shells/samysh.py)* module in the *shells* directory.

-The enhanced shell and the *x* command are also available in the applications, modules, and objects that use the *edo* module, including the *edda* module and the *ed* *Console* job it defines, the *edsel* display editor application, the *desoto* module and the
+The enhanced shell and the *X* command are also available in the applications, modules, and objects that use the *edo* module, including the *edda* module and the *ed* *Console* job it defines, the *edsel* display editor application, the *desoto* module and the